If it seems like the world is getting more expensive, that’s because it is.

 Listen To More Music

 Listening to music can actually make you happier, according to research from the University of Missouri.
 Fortunately, you don’t need to buy a bunch of new tunes.
 Instead, check out affordable music services like Spotify, where you can listen to tons of amazing music for free.
-Or, if you don’t want ads interrupting your happiness, a premium membership is just $9.99 a month.
+Look up free concerts in your area as well — cities and community organizations often have free concerts in the parks during spring and summer!

 Maintain Your Stuff